govuk-one-login/life-events-platform/doc/connecting-to-hosted-databases.md

 You must have the Session Manager plugin installed for the AWS CLI.
 It can be downloaded [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)
 .
-To make a connection to the EC2 instances, run the script for the relevant environment in the scripts folder in the root directory.
+To make a connection to the EC2 instances, run the script (PowerShell or bash) for the relevant environment in the scripts folder in the root directory.
 These are also set up as run configurations in IntelliJ.
 This will open up a connection to `localhost:5433` for the dev environment, or `localhost:5434` for the demo environment.